CSU-TAPS (Testing Ag Performance Solutions)

 Teams are provided live field data on crop, weather, and soil conditions.
 Their challenge?
 To test strategies and tools and demonstrate their skill at effective decision making for profitable and input-use efficient precision farm management.

-CSU-TAPS participants made their corn variety, seeding rate, and crop insurance selections in April and May, and chose a soil moisture probe.
-The 2024 TAPS field was planted in early May and harvested in November.
+CSU-TAPS participants will make their corn variety, seeding rate, and crop insurance selections in April and May, and choose a soil moisture probe.
+Participants could begin making marketing decisions on March 28.
+Planting for the 2025 field is anticipated for early May.

 Team costs and returns are included in a comprehensive farm budget, with values scaled to represent a crop grown on a 1,000-acre operation.